openharmony/filemanagement_filemanagement_cangjie_wrapper/README.md

-# File Management
+# filemanagement_cangjie_wrapper

 ## Introduction

+The filemanagement_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the file management Subsystem.
 The file management subsystem provides a complete file management solution for OpenHarmony.
 It provides secure and easy-to-use file access and comprehensive file management capabilities, including:

 - A sandbox to ensure the least privilege as well as application data security
 - Unified management of user files and streamlined user data access and storage to ensure user data security and purity